OrlandoGomezzz/orlandogomezzz/README.md

 Developer & Community Leader
 ------------------------------------------

 As a former investment banker, I saw the light and pivoted to tech in 2020.
-Haven't looked back since.

 * 🌍  I'm based in Atlanta
 * 🧠  I'm learning HTML, CSS, and JavaScript